Joungbin-C/DLIP/LAB/DLIP_LAB_Grayscale_Image_Segmentation_22200757/DLIP_LAB_Grayscale_Image_Segmentation_22200757.md

 ![Gear4](https://github.com/Joungbin-C/DLIP/blob/main/LAB/DLIP_LAB_Grayscale_Image_Segmentation_22200757/img/Gear4.jpg)

-Each Figure shows the statistic output and visual results.
-As images show, teeth-only image is extracted from an original image.
-The area of each teeth is displayed.
-The defected teeth is colored with red.
-Lastly, the defected teethes are circled on the original image.
+Each Figure shows the statistical output and visual results.
+As images show, a teeth-only image is extracted from an original image.
+The area of each tooth is displayed.
+The defective teeth are colored red.
+Lastly, the defective teethes are circled on the original image.
 As the result shows defected teethes are well defined.